Code-Institute-Submissions/massjack1-Milestone-Project-1_MayResub/README.md

 # Mass Jack's Portfolio Website
  This website is a collection of my ideas & an insight into what I do.
-My background, My Projects, My goals & My Vision.
+My background, My goals & My Vision.